haystack/datapress-drupal/readme.md

 *  `created`, Unix timestamp of item creation date
 *  `body`, The body (page content) of the node
 *  `summary`, The summary content of the node
-*  `custom.FIELD` Any custom fields you have defined on the item type
+*  `custom.FIELD`, Any custom fields you have defined on the item type

 Inserting an Exhibit
 --------------------